 Specialty specific guidance for CESR in General Surgery

 The new surgical curricula were published on 17 November 2020.
 Due to the significant changes that are being made to the curriculum we will be offering applicants the opportunity to make your CESR application in either the new curriculum or the previous version of the curriculum.
-This option of dual running of curricula will likely be available until the point of implementation for CCT training for the relevant specialty but may be extended past the point of implementation if necessary.
+This option of dual running of curricula for your specialty will be available until 31 July 2023.
+See the position statement on transition of curricula for further information.

 Specialty Specific Guidance

 The Joint Committee on Surgical Training and GMC have produced guidance documents for each version of the curriculum.